GuanceCloud/guance-docs/docs/en/billing/commercial-aliyun-sls.md

 ???+ attention

     - The joint solution of Guance and SLS only supports China-Hangzhou and China-Zhangjiakou sites, and cannot be changed once the SLS data storage scheme is selected;
-    - The entered user name is also used to register the account of the Guance expense center.
-The user name account of the expense center will check its uniqueness and cannot be modified once registered;
+    - The entered user name is also used to register the account of the Guance Expense Center.
+The user name account of the Expense Center will check its uniqueness and cannot be modified once registered;

 ![](img/7.aliyun_sls_3.png)